thomazyazima/thomazyazima.github.io/week-1/5-web-basics/readme.md

 ![GitHub commit](../imgs/github-page2.jpg)

 #### [AMAZING!](http://www.youtube.com/watch?v=ewfIvKbuRUg)

 ## Release 4: Web Concepts
 Complete Part 1 (web concepts assignment) in the [my_reflection.md](my_reflection.md) file.

 ## Release 5: Reflection
 Reflect on your learning by editing Part 2 of the [my_reflection.md](my_reflection.md) file associated with this challenge.

+## Release 6: Push
 Then commit and push your changes to your remote repository!
 Make sure you can see the changes on GitHub!